macaroonforu/Intramural-Manager/README.md

 17-Aug-2023
 1. Wrote views to display lists of coaches, teams, players, and sports.
 2. modified script because I realized I was missing a name property for team db object.

+18-Aug-2023
+1. Wrote team detail, coach detail, player detail and sport detail views/logic
+2. Put links in to add/delete all objects in respective detail pages.